 Despite some recent methodological experimentation with data, historians have not been nearly as innovative in terms of writing about it.
 Even as scholars (at least in certain fields) have embraced communication with new media, historical writing has been largely confined by linear narratives, usually in the form of journal articles and monographs.
 The insistence on creating a narrative in static form, even if online, is particularly troubling—especially as data becomes more important for historical research–because it obscures the methods for discovery that underlay the hermeneutic research process.

-Permalink for this paragraph 2 One way of reducing hostility to data and its manipulation is to lay bare the technical work that produces what we might call “datatext”, a convenient (although perhaps unnecessary) neologism to describe a new object of analysis that requires a new rhetoric and aesthetics for describing it.
+¶ 18 Leave a comment on paragraph 18 2 One way of reducing hostility to data and its manipulation is to lay bare the technical work that produces what we might call “datatext”, a convenient (although perhaps unnecessary) neologism to describe a new object of analysis that requires a new rhetoric and aesthetics for describing it.
 Methodological tutorials, for example, would not only help legitimate knowledge claims that employ them, but make the methodology more accessible to anyone who might recognize that the same or slightly modified approach could be of value in their own work.
 Beyond explicit tutorials, there are several key advantages in foregrounding our work with data: 1) It allows others to follow up and verify our claims; 2) It is instructive as part of teaching and exposing historical research practices; 3) It allows us to keep pace with changing tools and ways of using them.
 Furthermore, openness has long been part of the ethos of the humanities, and humanists continually argue that we should embrace more public modes of writing and thinking as a way to challenge the kind of work that scholars do.
 For example, Dave Perry in his blog post “Be Online or Be Irrelevant” suggests the potential that blogging has to create “a digital humanism which takes down those walls and claims a new space for scholarship and public intellectualism.”7 This cannot happen unless our methodologies with data remain transparent.

 Case Study: Becoming Users and Communities of Data